 2901 Collins Ave., Miami Beach; matadorroom.com

 This adorable restaurant located within Peacock Park is an ideal spot for a daytime date.
 The alfresco environment is as picturesque as ever, with tables scattered throughout a large garden.
 The menu changes with the season too, but the food is always handmade, local and downright delicious.
-As for brunch, some things stay the same (thankfully).
-No matter when you visit, make sure you order the chorizo and manchego croquettes, sweet potato tots and the dulce de leche waffles.
-Don’t worry about sitting outside in the dead of summer either: Glass & Vine is prepared with outdoor fans.
+Don’t worry about sitting outside during peak humidity: Glass & Vine is prepared with outdoor fans.
 Bless.

 2820 McFarlane Rd., Coconut Grove; glassandvine.com